Liz Haywood-Sullivan, President

 Julia grew up in Norwell, MA and graduated from Lesley University College of Art and Design in 2015 with a B.F.A. in Design.
 She has primarily worked as a Graphic Designer for the past several years in various industries, from advertising to commercial real estate.
-In 2019, Julia created and launched “Wicked Women Makers Market”, a local artisan fair and marketplace, with her friend Grace Moore.
-Julia now resides in Kingston, MA with her fiancé and spends most of her free time sewing, painting and collecting vintage clothing.
+In 2019, Julia created and launched “Wicked Women Makers Market”, a local artisan fair and marketplace.
+Julia now resides in Kingston, MA with her husband and spends most of her free time sewing, painting and collecting vintage clothing.